For a faster, more profitable home sale

 "When I have buyers looking for homes in January and February, they're real buyers looking to make a purchase--especially if it's a great house.
 They don't want to take the chance of waiting until spring and losing out on the home," Baldinger says.

-In addition, you will face less competition in the marketplace, as most people prefer to sell their home in spring and summer.
+In addition, you'll face less competition on the marketplace, as most people prefer to sell in spring and summer.
 With a limited inventory of houses on the market, you may be able to sell your house faster and for more money!

 If you stage your home properly and price it right, you could be on your way to your new home sooner than expected.